 You can find a lot of alternative medicine in Turkey aside from modern-day medicine.
 Turkish citizens are actually known to incorporate natural treatment methods in their treatment of illnesses.
 They usually blend different plants and natural products together or use traditional practices such as cupping and homeopathy.

-That being said, only certified physicians are allowed to practice such treatments.
+That being said, only certified healthcare providers are allowed to practice such treatments.
 Therefore, it is essential to ensure that the doctor or clinician is licensed.

 Frequently Asked Questions about Healthcare in Turkey